News came out today that current UFC Middleweight Champion Chris Weidman would welcome the move up to light heavyweight.

 Until then, Weidman needs to focus on the task at hand.
 Otherwise, he could find himself going from champion to contender, in the blink of an eye.

-Topics: Chris Weidman
+Tags: Chris Weidman